fermads/jasmine-istanbul-phantom/readme.md

 Client side JavaScript unit tests and code coverage with fixtures and ajax mock support

-- Jasmine 2.3.4 unit tests
+- Jasmine v2.3.4 for unit tests
-- Istanbul test coverage
+- Istanbul for test coverage
 - Tests run on Phantom 1.9 (included) or 2.0
 - Fixtures auto-load
 - Includes Jasmine ajax mock